-Symptoms vary from individual to individual, and may present at different ages.
+Symptoms vary from individual to individual, and may present at any age.

-During the first week of life a baby can become very unwell as it can no longer rely on the mother's placenta for feeding.
-Once the baby is weaned and feeds are established the protein intake may exceed the capacity of the urea cycle.
-Babies in this situation, usually present with drowsiness, rapid breathing and vomiting.
-It is likely that a spell in hospital will be necessary to lower the level of ammonia in the blood and to aid the baby with breathing.
+During the first week of life a baby can become very unwell once the baby is fed.
+This protein intake may exceed the capacity of the urea cycle.
+Babies with severe UCD may refuse to feed and then present with drowsiness, rapid breathing and vomiting.
+Hospitalization will be necessary to lower the level of ammonia in the blood and to aid the baby with breathing.

-Older children with a urea cycle disorder, may become very ill, having had a healthy childhood with no sickness prior to this deterioration.
-This so-called "decompensation" may be brought about by an illness such as a cold.
-Sometimes a sudden increase in the amount of protein eaten eg. whilst on holiday or following a celebration, may also precipitate these types of symptoms.
-When the doctor takes a medical history it is common for parents to comment on faddy/fussy eating habits without being aware that their child is self-selecting a diet low in protein.
+Older children with a urea cycle disorder may become very ill, having had a healthy childhood with no sickness prior to this deterioration.
+This so-called "decompensation" may be triggered by an illness such as a cold or virus.
+Sometimes a sudden increase in the amount of protein eaten while on vacation or following a celebration may also precipitate these types of symptoms.
+When the doctor takes a medical history it is common for parents to recall or comment on fussy eating habits without being aware that their child is self-selecting a diet low in protein.
 It is usually the onset of acute illness and coma along with the clue in dietary history that will lead to the investigations required to diagnose a urea cycle disorder.

-There is also a group of older patients, often teenagers, which present with chronic episodes of vomiting and drowsiness.
-They may require a short spell in hospital where they are given extra fluids, often through a drip directly into the vein.
+There is also a group of older patients - teenagers and adults, which present with episodes of vomiting, agitation, unusual behavior or drowsiness.
+They may appear intoxicated.
+They may require a short stay in the hospital or emergency room and are given extra fluids, often through a drip directly into the vein.
 It is usually only after more than one admission, that a doctor is likely to become concerned and may diagnose a urea cycle disorder after further investigation.